WynBay LLEN is an independent broker of strategic partnerships between business, education, training and community organizations.

 - mock interviews and work-readiness preparation.

 This initiative builds on the LLEN relationships with local communities and employers, and supports schools to make quality connections for their students to the world of work.
-Some of these activities will link to vocational education and training (VET) programs being undertaken by school students as part of their Victorian Certificate of Education (VCE) or Victorian Certificate of Applied Learning (VCAL).

 By joining the WynBay LLEN you can make a difference to individuals and your broader community by contributing to strategies that improve education and training outcomes for young people.
 Any organisation or individual with an interest in education, training and employment outcomes for young people can be involved in the LLEN in their area.